2765 S. Woodlands Village Blvd

 From its lacy cafe curtains to its country furnishings and accessories, this little Flagstaff gem is warm and welcoming.
 Maybe that's why it's one of the city's favorite breakfast and lunch spots.
 Be ready for a bit of a wait; this place is always busy.
 Owners Ed and Brandy Wojciak serve up everything from inventive egg dishes (including trout and eggs and nine variations on Eggs Benedict) to specialty sandwiches, quiches, salads and burgers.
 Prices run from about USD5-8 for most items.
 A daily lunch special offers a classic sandwich and cup of soup.
 You'll also enjoy the Wojciak's east side restaurant, Brandy's.

-Wash down your burger, sandwich or wood-fired pizza with a handcrafted beer from the award-winning selection.
-You can even watch the chefs prepare your meal and the brewmeisters brewing the ales and porters.
-During the summer, dine on the "Beer Garden" patio.
-The Whistle Stop Cafe now offers full banquet facilities.
-This is an Arizona Republic newspaper choice for both "Best Restaurant" and "Best Bar" in Flagstaff.
-The food here is quite ambitious for pub fare.
-The dinner menu changes nightly.
-There is a newly added billiards room.
-Opens daily, at 11:30a.
+Wash down your burger, sandwich or wood-fired pizza with a handcrafted beer from this award-winning Flagstaff brewery.
+You can even watch the chefs prepare your meal and the brewmeisters brewing the ales, porters, lagers, etc. During the summer, dine on the patio with items served from The Whistle Stop Cafe.
+This Arizona Republic newspaper choice consistently garners reviews as both the "Best Restaurant" and "Best Bar" in Flagstaff.
+As an added benefit, the pool tables provide one more reason to visit Beaver Street Brewery.

 A '50s soda fountain atmosphere and a seemingly endless variety of old-fashioned, homemade ice cream treats will entice kids of any age into this downtown ice cream parlor.
 The place is also well known around town for its juicy Kosher hot dogs, huge sandwiches and freshly-brewed coffees.
 Menu items run from less than a dollar up to about $5.
 This is a paradise for ice cream connoisseurs.

 The Weatherford Hotel's dining room and bar is a must-see dining destination for those with an interest in historic properties.
-Even if you're not into old buildings, the Arizona-inspired edibles, great beer selection and live entertainment make it worth a visit.
-Breads, soups and pies are made daily.
-Sunset dinners are served in the Zane Grey Ballroom.
-Sidewalk dining is available in mild weather.
-Full bar service is available with 20 imported beers on tap.
-Live entertainment is also on tap nightly.
+Even if you're not into old buildings, the Arizona-inspired food, great beer selection and live entertainment make it worth a visit.
+Breads, soups and pies are made daily and sunset dinners are served in the Zane Grey Ballroom.
+Additionally, there is sidewalk dining in mild weather and this includes full bar service with 20 imported beers on tap.